The Classic Bacon, Egg, and Cheese Sandwich

 Cutting omelet with knife and placing on toasted baguette for sandwich.

-1. Fit and place the bacon: Add the bacon, tearing or cutting it so it fits on top of the eggs (though a piece of bacon sticking outside of an egg sandwich is pretty blissful).
+1. Fit and place the bacon: Add the strips of bacon, cutting them so the bacon fits on top of the eggs (though a piece of bacon sticking outside of an egg sandwich is pretty blissful).

 Woman placing bacon on a BEC sandwich.